ysaliens/ssfi/README.md

 * -h: Help menu

 ## Performance
 SSFI was designed for speed and scalability.
 On my local virtual machine, it counted 100 MB worth of text files (in chunks of 6 MB books) in ~8 seconds multithreaded.
-More performance metrics to be added.

 ## Architecture
 Due to the scope of the task, the design of SSFI has been kept simple.
 There are no classes, logging, or a lot of tests.